So, you've missed a deer early in the season. Here's why it's not the end of the world.

 3. The rut gives bucks a shorter-term memory.

 Once the mornings get crisp and the bucks start chasing, a buck won't remember the time you shot over its back, accidentally using your 30-yard pin instead of your 20-yard pin.
-The flip side of this point is that the does typically remain sharp and won't be as forgiving to a mistake you made early in the season.
+The flip side of this point is that does typically remain sharp and won't be as forgiving to a mistake you made early in the season.

 4. Time to hone your shooting skills.